StackTips

 Application program interfaces (API) are sets of routines, protocols, and tools for describing how software applications and components should interact with each other.
 They are the key driver in today’s economy for integrating with an eco-system much larger than most companies can build on their own.

-Today, many ubiquitous digital platform and services (think Twitter, Facebook, Salesforce, Airbnb, PayPal) are made available through APIs.
+Today, many ubiquitous digital platforms and services (think Twitter, Facebook, Salesforce, Airbnb, PayPal) are made available through APIs.

 Imagine we are building an application to help users with their travel plans.
 We will require weather information to serve our users with some special offers based on specific weather conditions at a specific location.
 However, as we do not own any weather data, we can request the information from third-party vendors such as OpenWeatherMap or AccuWeather using their public APIs.